EcomGems/docker-apache-ssl/README.md

 # Docker with Apache

-There's container that serves static files with or without SSL certificate.
+I want to build simple container that may be easy started to serve static site with SSL.

 ## License

 This work is distributed under [Apache 2.0 license](https://raw.githubusercontent.com/jacksoncage/apache-docker/master/LICENSE).